 Independence, self-responsibility and self-management go hand in hand.

-Thanks toNiels Pfläging and his organization Red42®, we have another valuable opensource social technology.
 Relative targets are an excellent gift for agile and beta companies who must deal with a highly dynamic market.
-You can use it in your team and organizational level.